 - Automated scanning of containers at all stages of deployment helps ensure that images and registries are safe from vulnerabilities.

-- Monitoring at the container level also helps to identify issues impacting application performance.
+- Kubernetes Security monitoring at the container level also helps to identify issues impacting application performance.

 - Containers need securing through in-transit and at-rest data protections.
 This means that all data moving in and out of your containers must be encrypted.